SkywardSyntax/LightingEngine/README.md

 The cube now has a fluffy texture like a carpet and spins at a constant speed.
 The texture is achieved by modifying the fragment shader, and the constant rotation speed is achieved by modifying the `animateCube` function in `components/LightingEngine.js`.

+## Constant Cube Rotation

+The cube now rotates at a constant speed.
+The `animateCube` function in `components/LightingEngine.js` is responsible for rotating the cube.
+The `angle` variable is incremented by a constant value (0.01) in the `render` function in `components/LightingEngine.js`.
+The `requestAnimationFrame` function is used to continuously call the `render` function, ensuring smooth and constant rotation.

 ## License

 This project is licensed under the MIT License.